-Child physical abuse, emotional abuse, sexual abuse, and neglect can have a lasting impact on lifetime health and behavior.
-Understanding the pattern of familial abuse and the impact it has on a child's development of the psyche, self-identity and later functioning in adulthood is critical.
-Trauma and trauma informed intervention approaches will be explored during the course.
-Issues faces by children with PTSD, and the overlapping symptoms faced by children with Attention-Deficit/Hyperactivity Disorder, Oppositional Defiant Disorder and Conduct Disorder will be reviewed.
+Students in this course will gain familiarity with child physical abuse, emotional abuse, sexual abuse, and neglect and their impact on health and behavior.
+This course will also explore the pattern of familial abuse and the effect it has on a child development.
+Students will also learn about trauma and its impact on functioning and well-being.
+Issues faced by children with PTSD, and the overlapping symptoms faced by children with Attention-Deficit/Hyperactivity Disorder, Oppositional Defiant Disorder and Conduct Disorder will be reviewed.